 This transformation may lead to an undesired high overhead due to the intensive creation of Java threads.
 In order to support the proposals in the next sections, we first try to quantify the overhead incurred in the creation of a Thread object and compare it with the creation of other kinds of objects.
-The two first rows in table 1 compare the overhead for Thread and Integer class creations on three different architectures and JVMs.
-SGI column presents times obtained in a SGI Origin 2000 with MIPS R10000 processors at 250 MHz and JVM version 3.1.1 (Sun Java 1.1.6).
+Table 1 shows the overhead for some basic actions considered in this paper.
+The first two rows in Table 1 compare the overhead for Thread and Integer class creations on three different architectures and JVMs.
+The other rows will be described later.
+The SGI column presents times obtained in a SGI Origin 2000 with MIPS R10000 processors at 250 MHz and JVM version 3.1.1 (Sun Java 1.1.6).
 The SUN column presents times obtained in a SUN Ultra 170E with a UltraSPARC processor running at 167 MHz, and JVM 1.2.1_03 (Java version 1.2.1).
 The Compaq column presents times obtained in a COMPAQ DEC Alpha Server 8400 with ALPHA 21264 processors running at 525 MHz, and JVM 1.1.6_03.
-All JVM where run with Just-in-Time compilation and native threads, and without asynchronous garbage collection.
+All JVM were run with Just-in-Time compilation and native threads, and without asynchronous garbage collection.
+Notice that the overhead for creating a thread is several orders of magnitude larger than the overhead of creating an integer object.